Robust Sensitivity Analysis for Stochastic Systems: Formulation and Highlights

 and

+Here $P_f$ is the decision variable.
+The space $\mathcal P_0$ denotes the set of all distributions absolutely continuous with respect to the baseline $P_0$.
+The constraint $D(P_f\|P_0)\leq\eta$ represents the $\eta$-neighborhood surrounding $P_0$, using KL divergence as the notion of distance, i.e.

-where $\mathcal{P}_0$ is the set of all probability distributions that are absolutely continuous with respect to $P_0$, which comprises our \emph{admissible} model space.
-The problems \eqref{max} and \eqref{min} calculate the maximal and minimal values of the performance measure when the perturbed distribution $P_f$ is within $\eta$-neighborhood of $P_0$.
+where $(dP_1/dP_2)$ is the likelihood ratio, equal to the Radon-Nikodym derivative of $P_1$ with respect to $P_2$, and $E_2[\cdot]$ is the expectation under $P_2$.
+In brief, the pair of optimizations \eqref{max fixed time} and \eqref{min fixed time} describes the most extreme performance measures among any $P_f$ within $\eta$ units of KL divergence from the baseline $P_0$.